NOAA-MDL/CAMPS/docs/source/sample_data/model.rst

 LeadTime is dimensioned 93, and it is used for data that are forecast every three hours.
 LeadTime1 is dimensioned 40, and it is used for data that are forecast every six hours.
 LeadTime2 handles 12-hour variables.

-Here's the CDL fragment that declares OM_phenomenonTimeInstant:
+Here's the CDL fragment that declares OM_phenomenonTimeInstant ("when the weather happens"):

 ::